forivall/tacoscript/doc/SPEC.md

 * Create a git extension that allows switching between Taco representations just by switching branches

 ## Core Syntax

+Everything not specified here, is the same as in JavaScript

 1. Blocks use significant indentation.
 Standalone blocks start with a single `!`.

   ```